No matter what industry you’re in, there’s always more work than time to do it. Is outsourcing the solution?

 Not every task has to be eliminated entirely for it to work at peak performance.

-IF you can use technology to shorten a task, it might transform it into something that doesn’t require outsourcing or other form of extra labor.
+If you can use technology to shorten a task, it might transform it into something that doesn’t require outsourcing or another form of extra labor.